As Trump rails against mail voting, some allies embrace it - KVIA

 Every state has some version of mail voting, but with widely varying rules.
 They range from systems like those used in Utah, Washington and Colorado, where all voters are automatically sent ballots, to Wisconsin, where a witness’s signature is required for voters to request an absentee ballot.
 In about one-third of the states, voters need a state-sanctioned excuse to make their request.

 Trump’s concerns about mail-in voting appears to come from a belief that the practice benefits Democrats.
-He tweeted that voting by mail “doesn’t work out well for Republicans.”
+He tweeted that “Republicans should fight very hard when it comes to state wide mail-in voting.
+Democrats are clamoring for it.”

 In fact, Republicans in Florida and other states have used mail-in ballots to ramp up turnout among their voters, especially older and rural voters.
 On Wednesday, Trump tried to adjust his argument by saying that mail voting was legitimate for Republican-leaning groups such as people over age 65 or members of the military, but should not be broadly available.
 Trump tweeted that “100% mail-in voting” was vulnerable to abuse and should not be allowed.